1999 New Zealand MP reduction referendum: Results of the 1999 general election

 The 1999 election saw a majority to Labour Party winning 49 seats and the Alliance Party winning 10 seats and the Greens Party with 7 seats.
 Resulting in a coalition-parliament of an overall 66 seats, a majority in comparison to the opposition's total of 54 seats in a 120-seat parliament.
 The Labour-Alliance coalition retained all six mandatory Maori parliamentary seats.

-Citizens Initiated Referendum
+Citizens initiated referendum

 The Citizens Initiated Referenda Bill came into effect in 1994, after its first introduction to Parliament in 1992.
 The Bill introduced the CIR system in New Zealand, one of many nations with a CIR, after the first introduction of an Initiative in Switzerland in 1848.
 Where the first CIR in New Zealand referred to a restructuring of Fire Emergency Services in New Zealand.

 The Bill outlined various requirements for the utilisation of a CIR in New Zealand Parliamentary system.
 The requirements include: